greenpill-dev-guild/cookie-jar/README.md

 1. **Whitelisted Members**: Only members who have been added to the whitelist can access the Cookie Jar.
 This ensures that only approved participants are able to withdraw funds from the communal jar.

 2. **Periodic Withdrawals**: A predefined amount of ETH is made available for withdrawal at regular intervals.
-This could be weekly, monthly, or any other time period defined by the DAO.
+This could be weekly, monthly, or any other time period defined by the Admin.

 3. **Communal Pool**: The funds are stored in a shared smart contract (the "jar"), and any withdrawal request is handled directly through interactions with the contract.
-All transactions are recorded on the Optimism blockchain for transparency.

 4. **Admin**: The rules for withdrawals, such as the amount and frequency, can be adjusted by the admin.